Hi! Welcome to Keli Cat’s Book Corner, a page about cats and books!

 Breakfast at Tiffany’s (1958) by Truman Capote: a writer recalls his early days in New York City and his acquaintance with his remarkable neighbour Holly Golightly; her pet, a cat, with no name (Goodreads).

 The Master and Margarita by Mikhail Bugakov (1967): Bulgakov’s Faustian telling of life in the Soviet in the 1930s; the devil arrives in Moscow accompanied, among others, by a black talking cat Behemoth, with a fondness for chess and vodka (Goodreads)

 Aunts Aren’t Gentleman or The Cat-nappers (1974) by P.G.
 Wodehouse: the last completed novel by Wodehouse.
 In this one, Bertie Wooster heads to Maiden Eggsford to live a quiet life.
 But his aunt Dahlia has other plans.
 She involves Bertie in a plot to kidnap a cat so that she can win a wager.
 Expectedly hilarity ensues.
-(Goodreads)
+(Goodreads) (review by FictionFan)